We have reviewed this policy to keep protocols in place in view of the increasing cases of Omicron variants.

 - All waste must be disposed of every day as usual in a hygienic and safe manner following government and school guidelines, staff to be wearing gloves.

-- Tissues must be immediately disposed of and placed in a bin with a bag, lid and foot pedal.
+- Tissues must be immediately disposed of and placed in the outside bin.

-- Bodily fluids must be double bagged and disposed of in a bin with a bag, lid and foot pedal.
+- Bodily fluids must be double bagged and disposed of in the outside bin.

 - All items within the setting requiring laundering must be washed in line with NHS laundry guidelines.